Artificial Intelligence MSc/Diploma

 Students will develop skills in specialist areas with clear applications in industry, including data mining, pattern recognition and machine learning.
 The MSc project in some cases can be carried out iin collaboration with an outside industrial or academic organisation.

 This full-time programme starts in September and lasts one year.
 The programme can also be taken part-time over 2 years or as a 9 month Postgraduate Diploma.

-This programme is accredited by the Chartered Institute of IT (BCS).
+This programme is accredited by the British Computer Society.

-Full-time students take 4 courses each semester and must normally take courses in bold.
+Full-time students take 4 courses each semester and must normally take all core courses.

 After semester 2, students continue full-time on the MSc project.